sayakpaul/simple-image-recaptioning/README.md

 5. There has to be watermark detection in the data curation pipeline at minimum.
 Otherwise, it messes up with the generation quality.
 In this project, it happens _during_ dataloading.
 To not clog the processes, we make use of ONNX for fast CPU-based inferencing.

 6. Failures can happen during the captioning process so we need to able to avoid duplication.
-I have added a simple `ExistsFilter` (refer to `data_processing.py`) filter to filter out the existing images that were serialized before interruptions.
+I have added a simple [`ExistsFilter`](https://github.com/sayakpaul/simple-image-recaptioning/blob/c150ce937cd371930eb67bb0fedac754757e7b23/data_processing.py#L56) filter to filter out the existing images that were serialized before interruptions.

 ## Code organization and modification

 Ultimately, you'd want to modify the codebase to suit your needs.
-Below, I provide some pointers.

 ```bash
 .